Keynote Sunday Evening, June 5 - Dr. Robert Murray

 Dr. Robert (Bob) W. Murray is a leading public policy expert and executive based in Alberta, Canada.
 He has held executive-level positions in the post-secondary, professional and business advisory services, economic development, think-tank and education sectors, and has advised extensively on municipal, provincial, federal and international policy issues both nationally and internationally.

 He recently served as President and CEO role at Grande Prairie Regional College (GPRC), as the Vice-Chair, Advocacy and Stakeholder relations for the Council of Post-Secondary Presidents of Alberta (COPPOA) and as the Chair of the Alberta Colleges Economic Recovery Taskforce.
 In the spring of 2020, he was appointed to the Guiding Coalition overseeing the Government of Alberta’s Alberta 2030: Building Skills for Jobs system-wide review of Alberta’s post-secondary education sector.
 He also serves as the Chair of the Government of Manitoba’s Working Group for the Winnipeg Metro Region.

-Dr. Murray was previously the managing director of the government practice group at Dentons Canada LLP, the world’s largest law firm.
-In that role, he counseled public-sector and private-sector organizations from a wide range of industries on strategic development and planning, organizational change, crisis and issues management, policy analysis and development, risk analysis and mitigation, governance and government affairs within Canada and globally.
+Dr. Murray is currently a Senior Business Advisor at Dentons Canada LLP, the world’s largest law firm.
+He counsels public-sector and private-sector organizations from a wide range of industries on strategic development and planning, organizational change, crisis and issues management, policy analysis and development, risk analysis and mitigation, governance and government affairs within Canada and globally.

 Dr. Murray holds a PhD in Political Science from the University of Alberta, a Master of Arts in Political Science and a Bachelor of Arts (Hons.) in History from Brock University and has an extensive international academic publication record.
 He has served as a faculty member at the University of Alberta and Brock University.